centreon/centreon-archived/doc/en/knowledge_base/user/display.rst

 overloaded by a specific one.
 The mechanism is identical to template system in Centreon with inheritance.

-*Centreon Knowledge Base* module is designed to:
+*Centreon Knowledge Base* function is designed to:

 - avoid to input or update several times the same procedure in the knowledge base
 - be close to Centreon template system with inheritance, overload for quick deployment and maintenance